Apply for a residence permit now

-Many people from Ukraine currently do not need a visa if they enter Germany for the first time before 31 May 2023.
+Many people from Ukraine do not need a visa if they enter Germany for the first time before 4 March 2024.
 They do not need a visa or residence permit to stay in Germany legally for up to 90 days from the date they enter.
-So the last date on which it is possible to be in Germany legally without a visa or residence permit is 29 August 2023.
+So the last date on which it is possible to be in Germany legally without a visa or residence permit is 2 June 2024.

 During the 90 days in which you can stay in Germany legally without a visa, you can decide whether you would like to stay in Germany longer.
 If you decide to stay longer, you have the following options: